ob1-sc/cf-lab/tf/README.md

 Things that need to be improved:

-1. Requires version 22.1.5 of the Avi Provider which is still able to update existing non-Terraform-managed objects.
+1. Requires version 22.1.5 of the Terraform Avi Provider which is still able to update existing non-Terraform-managed objects.
 With version >=22.1.6 you will get errors like this:

     ```shell
     │ Error: Encountered an error on POST request to URL https://172.20.16.3/api/vrfcontext: HTTP code: 409; error from Controller: map[error:Vrf context with this Name, Tenant ref and Cloud ref already exists.]